 A reminder of the various due dates will be sent to the student and committee after the examination is scheduled.

-The examination consists of the preparation of a written research proposal and an oral presentation and defense of the same before the Preliminary Examination Committee.
+The examination consists of the preparation of a written research proposal and an oral presentation and defense of the same before the Thesis Proposal Examination Committee.
 At the oral examination, the candidate will present a 20-30 minute summary of the research proposal and subsequently be asked questions on the proposal and related matters.
 The total time for the examination is typically 60–90 minutes.
 The committee may be expected to pose any question relating to the substance and background of the proposed research and the applicant’s preparation for conducting the research.

 Immediately before the oral examination, the advisor shall inform the other committee members of the extent of the collaboration with the candidate and also give an impression of the candidate’s performance in research already conducted.